davidaraujo/help-git/README.md

 Manual of the git commands most used

-** cd my_projectgit init
+Check the remote repo configurations:
+> git remote -v

+Add the remote repo:
+> git remote add REPO https://github.com/davidaraujo/Python-coursolve.git # REPO is the name we want to give this remote configuration

+Create a local repo and perform first commit:
+> cd my_project
+> git init
-git add *
+> git add *
-git commit -m "My initial commit message"
+> git commit -m "My initial commit message"

-**Add the remote repo:
+First Pull all the changes from the remote repo:
-git remote -v
-git remote add REPO_DAVID https://github.com/davidaraujo/Python-coursolve.git

-**First Pull from the remote repo: git pull —rebase REPO_DAVID master  # master is the branch name
+> git pull —rebase REPO master  # master is the branch name

-**Then Push the files from local repo to remote repo: git push REPO_DAVID
+Then Push the local repo to the remote repo:
+> git push REPO